jedlimke/prairiefiregaming.com/policies/accessibility.md

 - Modify core game mechanics or principles
 - Redesign venues or game spaces we don't control
 - Guarantee allergen-free environments (we can't control what other participants bring)
-- Provide personal assistants or one-on-one support beyond the usual for anyone participating in the game in question
+- Provide personal assistants or one-on-one support beyond the usual for anyone playing the game in question
 - Accommodate requests made less than two weeks out

 <div class="callout important" markdown="1" data-label="Important">